MayBGames/babbling-on/README.md

 WebGL is the way to go for super performant 3D in a browser, and Babylon.js seems a good choice for working with WebGL.

+I'm also much more comfortable in a code-based environment than a gui environment like Unreal or Unity.

 Structure
 =========